bowman2001/perplexdoc/content/doc/basic/headings/index.md

 # Page Title {.mt3 .mb3}

 The first heading is reserved for titles.
 Only one `<h1>` tag should occur on any webpage.
-We may want to compose a title in Markdown on special pages but in all theme templates the [title section](/doc/page/title) is rendered from meta-data in the frontmatter.
+We may want to compose a title in Markdown on special pages but in all theme templates, the [title](/doc/page/title) section](/doc/page/title) is rendered from meta-data in the frontmatter.
 {.box-warn}

 ## Section
 {{% pangram 4 %}}
 {.placeholder data-pagefind-ignore="all"}

 ### Subsection
 {{% pangram 4 %}}
 {.placeholder data-pagefind-ignore="all"}